ToddyTheNoobDud/UniversalSearch/README.md

 The bot is yet in alpha / beta and has no commands, my main ideia is to create a bot that can search everything inside discord (user info, stuff from google, etc..)
 Will probaly have support for some websites like roblox (others bot have the same function so why not)

+<h1 align="center"> Support? </h1>
+Made in typescript, bugs fixed on nodejs, so i can say it has support for typescript and nodejs (?)